x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/themes.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 7e1fa13c-3de3-45c2-b1fa-e74fc8487bda
-description: "Summary: Learn how to create a custom theme for Outlook on the web in Exchange Server."
+description: "Summary: Learn how to create a custom theme for Outlook on the web in Exchange Server 2016 or 2019."
 ---

 # Create a theme for Outlook on the web in Exchange Server

- **Summary**: Learn how to create a custom theme for Outlook on the web in Exchange 2016 and Exchange 2019.

 A *theme* defines the colors, fonts, and images that are displayed to users in Outlook on the web (formerly known as Outlook Web App) in Exchange Server.
 Each theme is a collection of files that are stored on the Exchange server.
 The built-in themes are described in the [Default Outlook on the web themes in Exchange Server](themes.md#DefaultThemes) section at the end of this topic.

 The basic steps to create a new theme for Outlook on the web are: